grinfans/Niffler/README.md

 Niffler is a user-friendly gui [Grin](https://github.com/mimblewimble/grin) wallet.
 The name 'Niffler' comes from ["harry potter"](https://harrypotter.fandom.com/wiki/Niffler).

-Currently, mac version realesed for beta test, download from [here](https://github.com/grinfans/niffler/releases)
+Currently, mac version was released for beta test, download from [here](https://github.com/grinfans/niffler/releases)

 ## Features

-* Use the [original Grin binaries](https://github.com/mimblewimble/grin/releases) as back-end, and [elctron-vue](https://github.com/SimulatedGREG/electron-vue) to build gui.
+* Use the [official Grin binaries](https://github.com/mimblewimble/grin/releases) as back-end, and [elctron-vue](https://github.com/SimulatedGREG/electron-vue) to build gui.

-* Will works on mac linux windows, and Will Support multiple languages(now is for English and 简体中文)
+* Will works on mac linux windows, and Support multiple languages(now is for English and 简体中文)

 ## Screenshot